NASA-PDS/template-repo-python/README.md

 All the source code is in a sub-directory under `src`.

-You should update the `setup.py` file with:
+You should update the `setup.cfg` file with:

 - name of your module
-- version
 - license, default apache, update if needed
 - description
 - download url, when you release your package on github add the url here
 - keywords
 - classifiers
-- install_requires, add the dependencies of you module
+- install_requires, add the dependencies of you package
+- extras_require, add the development Dependencies of your package
-- entry_points, when your module can be called in command line, this helps to deploy command lines entry points pointing on scripts in your module
+- entry_points, when your package can be called in command line, this helps to deploy command lines entry points pointing to scripts in your package

-Eventually, we should move to putting everything into `setup.cfg`, as having package metadata in `setup.py` is passé.

 For the packaging details, see https://packaging.python.org/tutorials/packaging-projects/ as a reference.